-The APR or annual percentage rate of a mortgage is the total cost of the loan and the interest rate on your loan.
-It is not the interest rate that you are charged every month as a part of the repayment cycle.
+The APR or annual percentage rate of a mortgage is the loan's total cost and the interest rate on your loan.
+It is not the interest rate you are charged every month as a part of the repayment cycle.
 However, the interest of your mortgage does affect the APR rate.
-This level is also influenced by private mortgage insurance, an FHA mortgage insurance premium, and other finance charges that are required when paying back your loan.
+This level is also influenced by private mortgage insurance, an FHA mortgage insurance premium, and other finance charges required when paying back your loan.

-These charges are typically spread out over the life of the loan and are not paid all at once.
-As a result, the APR is usually higher than the interest rate you are paying on your mortgage.
+These charges are typically spread out over the loan's life and are not paid all at once.
+As a result, the APR is usually higher than the interest rate you pay on your mortgage.
 That said, the APR is affected by your credit score only in a roundabout manner.
-While it won’t be affected directly by a 650 credit score, the different factors that influence your APR will be affected.
+While it won't be affected directly by a 650 credit score, the different factors that influence your APR will be affected.